pensjonatus/flash-fiction/blog/relieve-some-tension.md

 ---
-title: 'Relieve Some Tension'
+title: Relieve Some Tension
 date: '2018-02-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was in Amsterdam again.
 After the a day of client meetings, I took the tram to